Hieromon/AutoConnect/mkdocs/acelements.md

 ## AutoConnectButton

-AutoConnectButton generates an HTML `<button type="button">` tag and locates a clickable button to a custom Web page.
+AutoConnectButton generates an HTML `#!html <button type="button">` tag and locates a clickable button to a custom Web page.
 Currently AutoConnectButton corresponds only to name, value, an onclick attribute of HTML button tag.
 An onclick attribute is generated from an `action` member variable of the AutoConnectButton, which is mostly used with a JavaScript to activate a script.

 <i class="fa fa-eye"></i> **Sample**<br>
-<small>`AutoConnectButton button("button", "OK", "myFunction()");`</small>
+<small>**`AutoConnectButton button("button", "OK", "myFunction()");`**</small>

 <small>On the page:</small><br><img src="../images/acbutton.png">